potentpwnables/potentpwnables.github.io/_posts/0001-01-06-investigating-web-server-breach.md

 was able to identify a registry key that would tell me the timezone the computer was using: `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\TimeZoneInformation`.

-Let’s take a quick tangent and load the SOFTWARE Hive using the same approach we did with the SAM Hive - use FTK Imager to extract the file, and then use Registry Explorer to open it - and find that data point.
+Let’s take a quick tangent and load the SYSTEM Hive using the same approach we did with the SAM Hive - use FTK Imager to extract the file, and then use Registry Explorer to open it - and find that data point.
 Again, because Registry Explorer has several bookmarks that come with